eliminmax/eambfc-rs/README.md

 test suite, and work on any Rust target that provides `std::os::unix`, and that goal has been met.

-Since then, I've used feature branches for large refactors or new features.
+Since then, I've used feature branches for large refactors or new features, and dev branches for new versions.

 ## Legal Stuff